Introduction to the Autism Wheel

 3. Therapeutic Interventions

-Therapists can use the Autism Wheel to guide interventions, ensuring that they address the whole person rather than just focusing on deficits.
+Therapists can use the Autism Wheel to guide interventions, ensuring they address the whole person rather than just focusing on deficits.
 This holistic approach can lead to better outcomes and a more positive therapeutic experience.

 Conclusion